bxparks/AceSegment/docs/scanning_module.md

 from public view, but they form the building blocks for implementing the `Hc595Module`, `HybridModule` and `DirectModule` classes.

+**Warning**: This document is hard to keep up-to-date.
+There may be a number of bugs or missing pieces in the code fragments below.

 ## Table of Contents

 * [LED Wiring](#LedWiring)